 I have received three Hubbie Awards, which are based on votes from other writers at HubPages.
 In 2014, I received the award for the best article, in 2015 the one for the most beautiful article, and in 2017 the one for the most academic writer.
 (The categories for the awards change slightly each year.)
 I received personalized HubPages mugs on each occasion.
 One of them is shown above.

 Many of my articles and posts are inspired by my walks.
 My dog often accompanies me on my trips.
 I always have a camera with me when I leave my home and like taking photographs.
 I enjoy sharing information about my discoveries in my writing.

-The photo of the golden retriever and me that you may notice on this site was taken by my sister.
+The photo of the golden retriever and me shown on this site was taken by my sister.
 The photo represents me at several places online.
-Sam had just been for a long and enjoyable swim, which is why his coat looks ruffled.
+Sam had just been for a long and enjoyable swim while we were camping, which is why his coat looks ruffled.

-I’ve had some much-loved pets over the years, including dogs, cats, and birds.
-My family’s current pets include two dogs and three cats: a Labrador retriever, a Leonberger, two ragdolls, and a rescue cat.
+I’ve had many pets over the years, including dogs, cats, birds, a hamster, gerbils, and goldfish.
+My family currently includes two dogs and three cats: a Labrador retriever, a Leonberger, two ragdolls, and a rescue cat.
 Misha, my Lab, is shown in the photo above.
 The photo was taken some time ago.
 He recently had his eleventh birthday, but I think he’s still cute.